 Audit the website before you look at the marketing

-If you are generating traffic but not enough qualified enquiries, your website may be acting as a weak link between marketing activity and commercial outcomes.
+If you are generating traffic but not enough qualified enquiries, your website may be the weak link between marketing activity and commercial outcomes.

-A proper B2B website audit gives you a clearer view of what the site is really doing: where it is building confidence, where it is creating friction, and where it is silently reducing the return on your marketing efforts.
+A proper B2B website audit gives you a clearer view of what the site is really doing.
+It shows where the website is building confidence, where it is creating hesitation, and where it may be reducing the return on your marketing activity.

 The goal is not just to make the website look better.
-It is to make it work harder by improving clarity, journey design, conversion, and alignment with the marketing activity feeding it.
+It is to make it work harder by improving clarity, structure, trust, conversion paths, and alignment with the marketing activity feeding it.

-If you want to benchmark how well your site supports lead generation, start with the audit first, then decide which marketing changes actually deserve attention.
+If you want to improve lead generation, start with the website.
+Then decide which marketing changes actually deserve attention.

 Want a clearer view of how well your website supports lead generation?